scalyr/scalyr-agent-2/docs/monitors/snmp_monitor.md

 1\.
 Install the Scalyr Agent

 The [Scalyr Agent](https://app.scalyr.com/help/welcome) must be installed on a host to import device values.
 We recommend you install the Agent on each server you want to monitor.
-Your data will automatically be tagged for the server it came from.
-The Agent can also collect system metrics and log files.
+Your data will automatically be tagged for the server it came from, and the Agent can also collect system metrics and log files.

 2\.
 Set OID objects and MIB variables, and assign them to groups